sergey-s-moiseev/react-html5-video/README.md

 ```
 ###video meta data loaded callback
-onece the meta data is loaded, you can get the info of this video(width,height,duration...etc), then you can use the returnd api to perform basic actions
+onece the meta data is loaded, you can get the info of this video(width,height,duration...etc), then you can use the return api to perform basic actions

-the reutned api has throse property:
+the returned api has those property:
 <table><thead>
 <tr>
 <th align="left">Property</th>